the-recircle-app/Recircle/CONTRIBUTING.md

 Thank you for your interest in contributing to ReCircle!
 We're building a blockchain-powered circular economy platform that rewards sustainable consumption, and we welcome contributions from developers, designers, sustainability experts, and community members who share our vision.

-**Our Mission**: Create a platform that makes sustainable choices rewarding, accessible, and socially engaging while building a stronger VeBetterDAO ecosystem.
+**Our Mission**: Create a platform that makes sustainable transportation choices rewarding, accessible, and socially engaging while building a stronger VeBetterDAO ecosystem.

+**Recent Developments**:
+- Streak counter system with dynamic calculation
+- VeBetterDAO production integration
+- Transportation-focused achievement system
+- Self-healing data consistency mechanisms

 ---